Germfreekai/ResourcesEater/README.md

 * I shall not be held liable on any damage caused by a copy of this code.

 ---
+---

+> In order to succesfully compile and execute this code, use flag _lpthread_
+>> Example: gcc -o randomName resourceseater.c -lpthread

 Note: This code, which resambles a ForkBomb, was generated without prior knowledge nor an example of a forkbomb, so it could possible have great improvements.
 If so, please let me know any considerations in order to improve myself.